FelixTran240/Two-Coats/user_stories.md

 6. As a returning user, I want to have a watchlist and notes so that I can revisit my learning progress across sessions.

+7. As a teacher, I want to set up a portfolio with investments of my suggestion to show them the results of my strategies without showing them my real money.
+I wouldn't want to be putting my personal money into a new portfolio (that mirrors what I already do) every time a new quarter comes around either.

+8. As a parent, I want my children to learn about investing and develop an investment strategy that suits their risk tolerance the best.

+9. As a fund manager of a recently established mutual fund, I want to be able to monitor how potential/new hires will handle our customers' money.
+By seeing if their investment strategies align with our customers' goals, this will give me a better sense of whether they would be a good hire or not.
+If I see potential, I can also give my personal insight on what can be improved.

 ## Exceptions and Error Scenarios

-Exception 1: Invalid API key or token
+<strong>Exception 1:</strong> Invalid API key or token
 If a user provides an invalid or expired API token, the system will return an error with a message asking them to log in again or generate a new token.

-Exception 2: User tries to access another user's data If a user attempts to access another user’s watchlist or notes, the system will deny access.
+<strong>Exception 2:</strong> User tries to access another user's data
+If a user attempts to access another user’s watchlist or notes, the system will deny access.

-Exception 3: User adds a duplicate stock to watchlist If a stock already exists in the user's watchlist, the system will inform the user: “This stock is already in your watchlist.”
+<strong>Exception 3:</strong> User adds a duplicate stock to watchlist
+If a stock already exists in the user's watchlist, the system will inform the user: “This stock is already in your watchlist.”

-Exception 4: Invalid input format
+<strong>Exception 4:</strong> Invalid input format
 If a user submits malformed input, the API will return a Bad Request error with a message: “Invalid request format.
 Please check your input.”

-Exception 5: User tries to register with existing email/username If the user attempts to register with an already used email or username, they’ll receive a message: “That email is already associated with an account.
+<strong>Exception 5:</strong> User tries to register with existing email/username
+If the user attempts to register with an already used email or username, they’ll receive a message: “That email is already associated with an account.

+<strong>Exception 6:</strong> User runs out of virtual money to trade
+An error will be thrown that notifies the user of their unsufficient funds.
+Gives the option to reset their entire portfolio (and funds to default value), or to keep using their current portfolio.

+<strong>Exception 7:</strong> User attempts to buy amount of shares that exceeds their current funds
+An error will thrown that notifies the user of their unsufficient funds and will decline the purchase.
+Notifies the user of the maximum amount of shares they can buy with their current funds.

+<strong>Exception 8:</strong> User tries to sell amount of shares that exceeds the amount they currently have
+An error will be thrown that notifies the user that they cannot sell more shares of a stock than they currently have.
+Rejects the user's request.